valkey-io/valkey-rfc/Bloom.md

 The BF.SCANDUMP command is used to perform an incremental save on specific Bloom filter object.
 The BF.LOADCHUNK is used to incrementally load / restore a bloom filter object from data from the BF.SCANDUMP command.

-The reason for not implementing these two commands is because the Module provides the ability to load and save BloomModule data type items during RDB load and save.
-BF.LOADCHUNK and BF.SCANDUMP are APIs to load bloom filter objects through commands, but since we will provide RDB save & load, having specific commands for the same purpose was not considered as required.
+The reason for not implementing these two commands is because the ValkeyBloom Module provides the ability to load and save BloomModule data type items as part of RDB load and save operations.
+Additionally, the BF.LOAD command is supported for AOF operations to re-create the same Bloom object.
+Because of these reasons, the BF.LOADCHUNK and BF.SCANDUMP APIs will not be supported.

-Note: Based on the AOF Rewrite discussion, we will decide on whether these commands should be supported.

 ### Configurations